 Teacher in Charge: Mr R. ForrestRecommended Prior Learning

-It is preferable - although not essential - that a student has taken this subject in Year 11.
+It is preferable for a student to have taken this subject in Years 11 and 12.

 A student will be withdrawn from a standard if the teacher is not confident that the achievement of the standard is within the reach of the student or there is no evidence of the student attempting the assessment.

 Focuses on exploration of design ideas relating for either a Spatial design project.

 AS 91628 'Resolve a Spatial design through graphics practice'

 AS 91630 'Resolve a Product design through graphics practice'